The IT Stack We Deployed for a 10-Person Accounting Firm

 From $13.99/monthCloud backup for PCs, Macs, servers, and M365.
 Unlimited users on the Business plan.
 Frequent first-year promotions.

 Endpoint protection.
-Handling sensitive client financials means ransomware is a serious operational risk — and this firm's cyber insurance policy required verifiable endpoint protection as a baseline control.
-We deployed Bitdefender GravityZone Business Security: a single cloud console managing all 10 endpoints, with automated ransomware rollback that restores encrypted files without manual intervention.
-For 10 devices, current pricing runs approximately $27–$39/device/year (reflecting the typical 30% first-year promotional discount off the ~$38.50 list price).
-The Small Business Security entry tier covers up to 30 endpoints at approximately $57/device/year list.
-First-year discounts of 30% are standard — check the Bitdefender deals page before purchasing.
+Handling sensitive client financials means ransomware is a material operational risk — and this firm's cyber insurance policy required verifiable endpoint protection as a baseline control.
+We deployed Bitdefender GravityZone Business Security: a single cloud console managing all 10 endpoints, with ransomware mitigation features that can help restore affected files after certain ransomware events.
+For 10 devices, current pricing runs approximately $27–$39/device/year (reflecting typical first-year promotional discounts off the roughly $38.50/device/year list price).
+Discounts and list pricing shift regularly — check the live cart before budgeting an exact number.

 Bitdefender GravityZone Business Security

 Cyber insurance.
 This firm didn't have a standalone cyber policy, and their E&O carrier was beginning to require evidence of security controls at renewal.
 Cyber insurance applications at this scale require verifiable MFA, documented backup procedures, and endpoint protection as baseline controls — all of which the deployed stack now provided.
-A 10-employee policy typically runs under $1,500/year; the controls already in place qualified them for standard rates rather than elevated premiums or declination.
+Small-business cyber premiums vary widely: public references cluster around $1,500/year on average, but industry, sensitive data volume, revenue, and controls like MFA, backup, and EDR can move the price materially in either direction.
+Get a quote early — most applications take 30–60 minutes, and the quote itself is useful for anchoring your security budget even before you buy.

-Full managed IT services — 24/7 monitoring, helpdesk, proactive maintenance — runs $100–$200/seat/month, or $1,000–$2,000/month for a 10-person team.
+Full managed IT services — 24/7 monitoring, helpdesk, proactive maintenance — commonly starts around $100–$200/user/month for basic coverage, or roughly $1,000–$2,000/month for a 10-person team.
+Broader plans that add security monitoring, compliance assistance, or 24/7 coverage often run $300–$400/user/month depending on scope.
 Worth it when: you've had two or more security incidents in the past year, you're in a regulated industry (healthcare, finance, legal), or your team is losing 3–4 hours per week to IT issues.

 Part-time IT contractor.
 The option most businesses at this size overlook.
 Budget $75–$150/hour; a setup engagement runs 10–20 hours, quarterly check-ins are 2–4 hours.
 Works well when the software stack is properly configured and someone internal owns day-to-day IT.